The airborne telescope SOFIA has measured atomic oxygen on Mars’ atmosphere, the first such measurement in four decades.

 The research was published in the journal Astronomy and Astrophysics.

 Let us know your thoughts in the comments below.
-And be sure to subscribe to our website for more awesome posts like this.
+And be sure to like, share, and subscribe to our website for more awesome posts like this.